regit/coccigrep/README.rst

 Introduction
 ============

-coccigrep is a semantic grep for the C language based on coccinelle (http://coccinelle.lip6.fr).
-It can be used to find where a given structure is used in code files. coccigrep depends on the spatch program which comes with coccinelle.
+Coccigrep is a semantic grep for the C and C++ languages based on Coccinelle (http://coccinelle.lip6.fr).
+It can be used to find where a given structure is used in code files.
+Coccigrep depends on the spatch program which comes with Coccinelle.

 Usage
 =====